-To make a difference to health and wealth qualified change agents are needed in every country to work with farmers, traders, processors and influence consumers.
-To get the latest research knowledge out, a ten day Everything You Ever Wanted to Know About Sweetpotato Trainers of Trainers (ToT) course was developed and one local institution was identified in Tanzania.
-Mozambique.
-Nigeria, Burkina Faso, and Ethiopia to become the official course trainers.
-Course dates are announced on the Sweetootato Knowledge Portal.
-The manuals cover 13 topics and provide suggestions for practical exercises.
-Digital sets are available in English.
-French.
-Portuguese and Kiswahili at www.sweetpotatoknowledge.org.
+To make a difference to health and wealth, qualified change agents are needed in every country to work with farmers, traders, processors and influence consumers.
+To get the latest research knowledge out, a ten dav Everything You Ever Wanted to Know About Sweetpotato Trainers of Trainers (ToT) course was developed and one local institution was identified in Tanzania Mozambique, Nigeria, Burkina Faso, and Ethiopia to become the official course trainers.
+Course dates are announced on the Sweetpotato Knowledge Portal.
+The manuals cover 13 topics and provide successions for practical exercises.
+Digital sets are available in English, French, Portuguese, Kiswahili, and Amharic at www.sweetpotatoknowledge.org.

-In addition, we have developed an Investment Guide to provide detailed information on what it will cost to develop an integrated agriculture-nutrition DFSP-focused intervention.
-This is complemented by a Implementation Guide for making the proposed intervention a reality.

-There is also a five-volume learning kit entitled Engendered Drange-fleshed Sweetpotato Project Planning, Implementation, Monitoring and Evaluation, that covers all aspects of proposal development and project implementation.
+In addition, we have developed an Investment Guide to provide detailed information on what it will cost to develop an integrated agriculture-nutrition OFSPfocused intervention.
+This is complemented by an Implementation Guide for making the proposed intervention a reality.
+There is also a five-volume learning kit entitled Engendered Drangefleshed Sweetpotato Project Planning, Implementation, Monitoring and Evaluation, that covers all aspects of proposal development and project implementation.
 A manual with nine key monitoring tools specific for sweetpotato dissemination projects is also available.

-Learning is a continuous process and we encourage organizations to sponsor their technical staff to join relevant Community of Practice technical working groups.
+Learning is a continuous process and we encourage organizations to sponsor their technical staff to join relevant Community of Practice (CoP) technical working groups.
 Each of them meets once a year.
 The CoP groups are: